Azure/aad-pod-identity/README.md

 ## Release

-Currently, Azure Workload Identity releases on a monthly basis to patch security vulnerabilities, targeting the **first** week of the month.
+Currently, AAD Pod Identity releases on a monthly basis to patch security vulnerabilities, targeting the **first** week of the month.
+Refer to [Release Cadence](docs/RELEASE.md) for more details.

 ## Code of Conduct